Coniferish/sql-notes/README.md

   `user_books` as well and deletes their saved books.

 ---
 ### Queries and indexes

-This is a simple list of queries I'll probably want.
-For more notes on indexes, [click here][indexes-link].
+This is a sample list of queries I'll probably want.
+For more notes on indexes beyond what's discussed below, [click here][indexes-link].

 #### Get all books (in alphabetical order)